MARData-BU/Tutorials/functional_analysis_gprofiler_tutorial.md

 observed in gene expression, offering a more holistic view of the underlying biology.

-In this tutorial, we’ll focus on one method for functional analysis in the context of DGE results:
+In this tutorial, we’ll focus on two primary methods for functional analysis in the context of DGE results:

 -   **Pre-Ranked Gene Set Enrichment Analysis (GSEA)**: the pre-ranked